immunefi-team/Bounty_Boosts/Alchemix/31460 - [SC - Insight] supportsInterface does not return typeIERCRecei....md

 # `supportsInterface()` does not return `type(IERC721Receiver).interfaceId`

-Submitted on Sun May 19 2024 15:40:50 GMT-0400 (Atlantic Standard Time) by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 21:40:50 UTC by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31460